ahmedryasser/ChessMSWE/README.md

 ![GitHub License](https://img.shields.io/github/license/ahmedryasser/ChessMSWE?style=flat-square)
 ![image](https://github.com/ahmedryasser/ChessMSWE/assets/56661044/0a11d325-e0ed-4031-ba42-85c03a1d8da4)

 BlackWidow-Chess is a fully functional chess game written in Java.
 It features a graphical user interface implemented using AWT and Swing, allowing two players to play a game of chess against each other on a single machine.
 The game also provides features like tracking taken pieces and move history.
-In this Project me and my team tested the code bbase using all of the below tests.
+In this Project me and my team tested the codebase using a plethora of testing strategies, highlighted below.

 Testing summary document: [Chess_Testing.pdf](https://github.com/ahmedryasser/ChessMSWE/files/15258018/Chess_Testing.pdf)